Some of the best places to hit the beach in Maine are inland.

 Sunshine hits the beach around noon, making afternoon hours warmest.

 An outhouse is available across the road about a quarter of a mile from the footpath back in the direction you came.
 Bring your own food and carry out all trash.
 Branch Lake is accessed off Route 1 between Bucksport and Ellsworth.
-Follow the Happytown road for four miles and turn right onto Branchview Drive.
-Stay right at the fork and follow the road until it ends.
+Follow Happytown Road two-and-a-half miles and turn right onto Boat Launch Drive.

 Pennesseewassee Lake, Norway